markush0f/github-info-extractor/README.md

 ---

-## 7. Summary
+## 8. Summary

-Con esta guía podrás ejecutar el proyecto localmente con:
+With this guide, you can run the project locally with:

-* PostgreSQL vía Docker
+* PostgreSQL using Docker
-* Backend FastAPI configurado
+* FastAPI backend fully configured
-* Variables de entorno listas para producción/desarrollo

-Si deseas que añada instrucciones para despliegue en VPS o Dockerizar completamente el backend, puedo extender este README.
+* Automatic table creation using SQLModel
+* Complete environment variables for development or production
+* HeadlessX integrated for dynamic web scraping

+If you would like a section for VPS deployment, full Dockerization of the backend, or a diagram explaining the system architecture, I can add it.